 Eleanor Roosevelt during the Great Depression

 Meet first lady Eleanor Roosevelt in 1937, during her husband's second term as president, in the unfolding years of the New Deal.
-Hear her views on how you can make a difference in the midst of a strife-filled world — views at least as relevant today as they were seven decades ago.
+Hear her views on how you can make a difference in the midst of a strife-filled world — views at least as relevant today as they were eight decades ago.

 "What We Are Fighting For"

 It is December 1942.
 Mrs. Franklin D. Roosevelt has just returned from England where she visited with soldiers, generals, royalty, and the working people.
 Find out how the First Lady feels about the individual’s role in a world torn by war, hardship, and uncertainty.